Best Wool and Synthetic Ski Socks of 2024/25

 Length: 13” over the calf

-Sizing: S to XL; men’s 3 - 14.5, women’s 4-12.5 (shoe sizes), youth sizing
+Sizing: S to XXL; men’s 3 - 14.5, women’s 4-12.5 (shoe sizes), youth sizing

-What we liked: balance of warmth, comfort, moisture-wicking, durability, variety of sizing,
+What we liked: balance of warmth, comfort, moisture-wicking, durability, variety of sizing, and an excellent fit

-The men’s and women’s Smartwool Ski Full Cushion Over-the-Calf socks have been a top choice among skiers for years now, and for good reason: they provide an excellent balance of warmth, comfort, and moisture-wicking with lasting durability.
+The men’s and women’s Smartwool Ski Targeted Cushion Over-the-Calf socks have been a top choice among skiers for years now, and for good reason: they provide an excellent balance of warmth, comfort, and moisture-wicking with lasting durability.
 They’re an easy pick for our best all-around ski sock.

-The Smartwool Ski Full Cushion socks are made of a merino blend, with 63% merino wool for maximum temperature regulation and moisture-wicking, and nylon and elastane mixed in for durability and stretch.
+The Smartwool Ski Full Cushion socks are made of a merino blend, with 56% merino wool for maximum temperature regulation and moisture-wicking, and nylon and elastane mixed in for durability and stretch.

 Booting up in the Smartwool Ski Socks.
 Photo by Stasia Stockwell.